JasonPunyon/Rol/README.md

 By default Rol stores your interface types in Hashes, with property names as the fields, and property values as the values in the hash.
 This incurs a lot of overhead because we must repeat property names in every object's hash.

-Using the `[CompactStorage]` attribute on a property tells Rol to store values for that property for all instances of that interface in a single IRedisArray<T> indexed by Id.
+Using the `[CompactStorage]` attribute on a fixed size property tells Rol to store values for that property for all instances of that interface in a single `IRedisArray<TProperty>` indexed by Id.
 This eliminates the duplication of property names and saves scads of memory.

 ##Equality